zshicode/Raman-Spectra-Deep-Learning/README.md

-# PyTorch implementation of CNN and LSTM for Raman spectrum recognition
+# PyTorch implementation of deep learning for Raman spectrum recognition

 Deep learning has been widely applied for Raman spectroscopy.
-This repo contributes PyTorch implementation of vanilla CNN and LSTM for Raman spectrum recognition (Liu et al., 2017; Yu et al., 2021).
+This repository contributes PyTorch implementation of vanilla CNN and LSTM for Raman spectrum recognition (Liu et al., 2017; Yu et al., 2021).
+On this basis, this repository adopts two novel deep learning models: (1) graph neural networks (GNN) (2) contrastive learning, for Raman spectrum recognition.

 ## Requirements